MINI Countryman hybrid running costs

 MINI Countryman hybrid insurance group

-Sitting in insurance group 27, the Cooper S E is the most expensive Countryman (aside from the range-topping JCW model) to insure.
-However, it’s only a group or two higher than the other Cooper S models, so it’s not too bad by MINI standards.
-However, it does look pretty costly when you see that no plug-in version of the Kia Niro or Hyundai Ioniq sit higher than group 13.
+There's no insurance information for the facelifted plug-in Countryman yet, but the outgoing model sat in insurance group 26, making it the most expensive Countryman aside from the range-topping JCW model to insure.
+We expect the new car won't deviate much from group 26; this means it could look pretty costly when you see that no plug-in version of the Kia Niro or Hyundai Ioniq sit higher than group 13.

 MINI provides the same level of cover as parent company BMW on every new car: a three-year/unlimited-mileage warranty.
 That’s pretty much par for the course these days, but it’s not hard to find companies that provide longer cover on their hybrids.
 Kia, Hyundai and Toyota, for example, offer at least five years’ cover.